Skip to main content

 Emily Hedges (far left) and Hannah Thompson (far right) were joined by faculty sponsor Miriam Kienle, Interim Dean of UK Libraries Deirdre Scaggs and faculty sponsor Janice Fernheimer.
 Mark Cornelison l UK Photo.

 Last night, University of Kentucky Libraries awarded the Dean’s Award for Excellence in Undergraduate Scholarship to art history and visual studies senior Emily Hedges and biology and Lewis Honors College junior Hannah Thompson at the UK Libraries Spring Gala.
-The awards recognize exceptional, original scholarship and excellent research conducted by UK undergraduates making substantive and creative use
+The awards recognize exceptional, original scholarship and excellent research conducted by UK undergraduates making substantive and

 By Whitney Hale, Ellie Wnek and Hannah Edelen